Wireless keyboards are the norm now for most computer users.

 Did you ever stop to ask yourself can wireless keyboards be hacked?

-Any device using wireless communication technology can be hacked.
+Any wireless device can be hacked.

 Wireless keyboards can most definitely be hacked.